Tam Eastley on Erich Mielke–“the most feared man in the GDR”…

 Was vergangen kehrt nicht wieder: Aber ging es leuchtend nieder, Leuchtet’s lange noch zurück!

 Which can be loosely translated as:

 Whatever has passed shall not return.
 But what has passed in glory will shine throughout the ages!

-Someone has spray painted a smiley face on the neatly trimmed hedges that encircle the space.
+Which is a confusing poem given Mielke’s history.
+Even weirder are the bouquets, candles, crosses, and toy angels that have been left on the plot.
+A small stone heart reads “loved and not forgotten.”
+Someone has spray-painted a smiley face on the neatly trimmed hedges that encircle the space.
 I wonder if people know that he’s there, or if the grave is seen as a place of remembrance for families who have lost loved ones to his industry of fear, and don’t know where else to go to pay their respects.

-Regardless of the meaning behind this bizarre shrine, it’s highly representative of Berlin, a city that constantly struggles to define its past, attempting to memorialise what some would rather forget completely.
+Regardless of the meaning behind this bizarre shrine, it’s representative of Berlin, a city that constantly struggles to define its past, attempting to memorialise what some would rather forget completely.